Remembering Phillip Hughes: His career in pictures

-In five innings across three matches, Hughes scored and incredible three centuries and two half-centuries.
+In five innings across three matches, Hughes scored an incredible three centuries and two half-centuries.
 He racked up 574 runs at 143.5 and a high score of 195.

 A dream for every Australian cricketer, Hughes played in his first Ashes series in 2009, but a barrage of short-pitched bowling would bring a premature end to his series.

-Hughes played his first Test on Australian soil in Sydney against Pakistan.
-Like his debut innings abroad, he scored a first-innings duck
+Hughes played his first Test on Australian soil in Sydney against Pakistan in January 2010.
+Like his debut innings abroad, he scored a first-innings duck.

-Chasing 106 to win the first Test against New Zealand in Wellington, Hughes smashed 86 from 75 balls to propel Australia to an emphatic 10-wicket win.
+In his next Test in March that year, and chasing 106 to win against New Zealand in Wellington, Hughes smashed 86 from 75 balls to propel Australia to an emphatic 10-wicket win.

 In front of 84,345 fans, Hughes’s first Boxing Day Test in 2010 ended on a sour note in a forgettable 2010-11 Ashes series.
 Australia lost in Melbourne by an innings and 157 runs after being rolled for 98 on day one.